dipsankadariya/NepalEat/README.md

 # Nepal Eats 🍲

+I'm still working on the project.

 Welcome to **Nepal Eats**, the online  food delivery app designed to bring delicious meals right to your door!
 Built with **Flutter** and powered by **Firebase**, Nepal Eats provides a seamless experience with secure authentication, integrated wallet functionality, and a clean, easy-to-use UI.
-The app is still in development phases:

 ## Key Features
 ### 1. User Authentication